Update your Address and Phone Number for Health First Colorado & Child Health Plan Plus

 In contrast, unconditional self-worth is distinct from our abilities and accomplishments.
 It’s not about comparing ourselves to others; it’s not something that we can have more or less of.
 Unconditional self-worth is the sense that you deserve to be alive, to be loved, cared for, and respected.

 This can be challenging.
-Much of our self-worth seems to be tied to our accomplishments, degrees, awards, bonuses, etc. We are often bombarded by others’ accomplishments that only exacerbate the situation.
+Much of our self-worth seems to be tied to external factors such as our accomplishments, degrees, awards, bonuses, etc. We are often bombarded by others’ accomplishments that only exacerbate the situation.

-Cultivating unconditional self-worth is an ongoing practice.
-Here are four ways you can begin to feel more worthy starting right here, right now:
+Cultivating healthy self-worth is an ongoing practice.
+Here are four different ways you can begin to feel more worthy starting right here, right now:

 1. Connect to supportive people